mrazomej/phd/docs/src/chapter_05/section_07_gillespie.md

 short-caption="Stochastic trajectories of mRNA and protein counts"}

-From these trajectories, we can compute the steady-state protein distribution, taking into account the cell-age distribution as detailed in XXX.
+From these trajectories, we can compute the steady-state protein distribution, taking into account the cell-age distribution, as detailed in [Sec.
-[@Fig:ch5_fig23] shows the comparison between this distribution and the one generated using the maximum entropy algorithm.
+5.5](#sec:ch5_sec06). [@Fig:ch5_fig23] shows the comparison between this distribution and the one generated using the maximum entropy algorithm.
 Although the notorious differences between the distributions, the Gillespie simulation and the maximum entropy results are indistinguishable in terms of the mean, variance, and skewness of the distribution.
 We remind the reader that the maximum entropy is an approximation of the distribution that gets better the more moments we add.
 We, therefore, claim that the approximation works sufficiently well for our purpose.
 The enormous advantage of the maximum entropy approach comes from the computation time.
 For the number of distributions needed for our calculations, the Gillespie algorithm proved to be a very inefficient method given the ample sample space.
 Our maximum entropy approach reduces the computation time by several orders of magnitude, allowing us to explore different regulatory models' parameters extensively.

 ![**Comparison of protein distributions.** Comparison of the protein distribution generated with Gillespie stochastic simulations (blue curve) and